- DTP Success Team

 The DSST Introduction to World Religions Exam will test your knowledge of indigenous religions from different parts of the world.

-If you're interested in studying this topic in more depth, our online course can help you prepare for the exam.
+If you want to study this topic more in-depth, our online course can help you prepare for the exam.

 With over 30 lessons, we offer one of the most comprehensive courses available.

-And if that's not enough, we also have an extensive library of practice tests to help you prepare for test day.
+And if you need more than that, we also have an extensive library of practice tests to help you prepare for test day.

-Sign up today and start learning about some of the fascinating religious traditions that make up our world!
+Sign up today and learn about some of the fascinating religious traditions that make up our world!

 12. Student Resources